CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 Dream
 -----

-I would like to ask you to think of the following:

 Imagine a development environment where all libraries you need are there.
-You can re-use libraries to develop your testcases.
+You can re-use libraries to develop your testcases, business requirement..
 Re-use all libraries which have been developped in previous testcase by anybody else.
 This mean, the Bgp team re-use the OSPF team libraries, routing re-using platform, IOSXR re-using NXOS when needed.
 Each have great log in case of failures.
 You could 100% focus on what you want to do, and not focus on how to do it.

 If we had this, imagine what our testcases would look like.

 .. code-block:: python

    dev.api.shut_interface(interface='Ethernet2/3')
-   dev.api.verify_interface_shut(interface='Ethernet2/3')
+   if dev.api.verify_interface_shut(interface='Ethernet2/3'):
+       self.failed('Interface is not shut')
    ...

+It would make the script code very easy to write, quick and extremely readable.

-When one api is not there, you would add the API and then continue with the automation.
-Each API would follow good developing practice:
+When the library is not there, simply add it and then continue with the automation.
+Each library would follow good developing practice:

-* One set of library for all
+* One common library which is shared to all
-* Everybody commit to the same set of libraries
+* Re-usable library
+  * Parsers
+  * Apis
+  * Connections
+  * Testcases
-* All re-usable
+  * ...
 * No code duplication
-* Re-usable Testcases
 * Debuggable
-* Writing script is now very easy and FAST
 * Good comments

-This is the goal of having good practice; Creating a development environment that scales, simplify work for all, and speed up development.
+This is the goal of having good practice; Creating a development environment that scales, simplify the work for all, and speed up development.

 Introduction